 AH:vanilla - short for “Auction House,” a feature of Diablo III that acts as a trading hub for players.
 Players buy, bid on, and sell items and commodities (see: ‘Commodity’) anonymously on the Auction House much like people do on auction websites like eBay.
 The Auction House comes in two different entities, the Gold Auction House (see: ‘GAH’) and the Real Money Auction House (see: ‘RMAH’).
 Both Auction Houses will be shut down on March 18, 2014.

 Aggro: a term that gained popularity in MMORPG and MUD games that represents the act of "aggravating" or triggering "aggression" from enemies without initiating an attack.
 For example, enemies can be "aggro'd" simply when a player comes within a certain range.
+Sometimes refers to real life instances that interrupt gaming sessions, such as receiving an important phone call or a significant other demanding attention.

 Alkaizer Run:vanilla - or "Alk Run," which refers to a set route a player can take in Act III Inferno to gain the highest amount of experience for his character in the shortest time.
-Named after "Alkaizer," a barbarian (See 'WW Barb') that became the world's first paragon 100 character in Diablo III.
+Named after "Alkaizer," who became the world's first paragon 100 character in Diablo III.
 The route consists of going from the Core of the Arreat checkpoint south to the waypoint, a full circle around Tower of the Damned level 1, then to Arreat Creater 2's waypoint through the end, then teleport to Keep level 2 and do as full a clear as possible, then teleport to Bridge of Korsikk's waypoint and do a full circle around Fields of Slaughter.
 Then the run is repeated indefinitely until the player either loses sanity or simply becomes too bored or too tired to continue (or simply hits paragon level 100).
 Other variations include clearing Arreat Crater 1, Keep level 3, Stonefort and/or Rakkis Crossing.
 No longer the most optimal leveling method since patch 1.08 with monster density changes across Acts.

 Alt: short for "alternate" character or any character a player uses second to his/her main character.
 See: 'Main.'
 Usually receives less love or hand-me-down gear.
 See: 'Twink.'